vdaas/vald/docs/developer/style.md

 We should use `go mod tidy` to manage the `go.mod` file in the project.

-## Style

 ## Test

-The testing guideline has 2 important rules for the coding quality and readability
+The testing guideline has 3 important rules for the coding quality and readability:

 1. Use Table-Driven-Test
-2. Keep code coverage over 85%
+1. Keep code coverage over 85%
    - test coverage != high testing quality, but low coverage means bad testing quality
    - check with the following commands `go test -cover ./...`
-3. Test all use cases and error cases
+1. Test all use cases and error cases

 ### Table-Driven-Test